edtepes/SFU-Courses-ETL/README.md

-# SFU-Courses-ETL
+# SFUCourse-ETL-Pipeline

- The purpose of this project is to:
+ The purpose of this open source, self-directed project is to gain better understanding of SFU course data through the following process:
  1. EXTRACT SFU course data from Course Diggers using the Selenium library,
  2. TRANSFORM the data using the Pandas library, and eventually
  3. LOAD the data into a database for tracking changes over time.